Livestream studio requirements and home studio design tips: do's and don'ts for online fitness instructors.

 The basics - our recommendations

 Use a headset.
 As you move and sweat around your home studio, your students will want to hear every word you say without any echo or background noise.
 A wireless headset or microphone will get you the clearest sound.
-Jabra earbuds, Amazon Echo Buds, Samsung Galaxy Buds, Beats, or similar models work well.
+Jabra wireless earbuds, Amazon Echo Buds, Samsung Galaxy Buds, Beats, or similar models work well.

 Optimize your camera.
 While your built-in computer camera may work just fine, we recommend investing in an external webcam for the crispest imaging—giving your students the sensation of being in the studio right along with you!